We believe in the Triune God – God the Father, God the Son, and God the Holy Spirit. We

 We believe that, as disciples, Jesus calls us to reject:

-• Religion that offers personal salvation without living, serving, growing, struggling and celebrating
+- Religion that offers personal salvation without living, serving, growing, struggling and celebrating with one another;

 We acknowledge the meaningful works and ideas of Daniel Erlander in his book Baptized, We Live.